The Gospel of the Flying Spaghetti Monster: Summary

 The Gospel presents the tenets of Pastafarianism—often satires of creationism—elaborating on the "beliefs" established in the open letter.
 It includes a creation-myth, a "propaganda" guide for evangelizing, some pseudo-scientific "proofs", and several pasta puns.
 Along with crude drawings and altered stock photography, Henderson employs irony to present perceived flaws with evolution and discusses history and lifestyle from a Pastafarian perspective.
 The book also provides a Pastafarian "Guide to the Holidays."
 Furthermore, Henderson discusses the original Pastafarian "belief" that the decline in the number of pirates, who are revered by Pastafarians, has directly led to a rise in global temperature.
 He provides further "evidence" of this relationship with the observation "that many people dress up as pirates for Halloween, and the months following October 31 are generally cooler than those that precede it."
 This and other scientific claims made by Henderson are intended to be disputed.
 The claim that declining numbers of pirates have resulted in rising temperatures is meant to demonstrate that correlation does not imply causation.

-The book urges readers to try Pastafarianism for 30 days, saying, "If you don't like us, your old religion will most likely take you back."
+The book urges readers to practice Pastafarianism with a 30 day free trail, saying, "If you don't like us, your old god will most likely take you back."
 Henderson states on his website that more than 100,000 copies of the book have been sold.